Key Breed Facts

 The Kromfohrlander is seldom seen even in their native Germany and their numbers are so low the breed is thought to be vulnerable.
 These charming, small to medium sized dogs are a new breed having only appeared on the scene in the 1950's.
 They are known to make excellent family pets and companions thanks to their cheerful dispositions.
 However, anyone wishing to share a home with a Kromfohrlander may find it hard to find well-bred puppies because so few are available every year, as such finding a breeder can prove challenging.

 The Kromfohrlander is native to Germany where they first appeared on the scene during the 40's and 50's.
-They have Wire Fox Terriers and the Grand Griffon Vendeen in their lineage.
+It is thought that the breed has both Wire Fox Terriers and the Grand Griffon Vendeen in their lineage although Kromis have always been kept as companions and family pets rather than working/hunting dogs.
 It was American soldiers serving in France during World War II who found a dog they named "Original Peter" and took him to Germany with them only to lose him once there.
 He was found by a German lady who accidentally bred him to a local dog which produced a litter of attractive puppies.
 During the course of the next 10 years, Ilsa Schleifenbaum continued to develop these attractive dogs and it is thought she introduced terrier and griffon type dogs into the mix too.

 Height at the withers: Males 38 - 56 cm, Females 38 - 56 cm